OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-19.md

 ## Proverbs 19:27

-Stop listening to instruction, my son, and you will stray from the words of knowledge.
+If you stop listening to instruction, my son, you will stray from the words of knowledge.

 ## Proverbs 19:28